true-myth/true-myth-csharp/docs/index.md

   err: reason => Alert($"Something went seriously wrong here! {reason}");
 )
 ```
-When we have a `Result` instance, we can perform tons of operations on whether it’s Ok or
+When we have a `Result` instance, we can perform tons of operations on whether it’s **Ok** or **Err**, just as we could
-Err, just as we could with a Just and Nothing, until we need the value.
-Maybe that’s right
-away.
-Maybe we don’t need it until somewhere else deep in our application!
-Either way, we
+with a **Just** and **Nothing**, until we need the value.
+Maybe that’s right away.
+Maybe we don’t need it until
-can deal with it easily enough, and have type safety throughout!
+somewhere else deep in our application!
+Either way, we can deal with it easily enough, and have type safety throughout!